intel/transfer-learning/GetStarted.md

 ### b) Run Using the Low-Code API

-The following Python code example trains an image classification model with the TensorFlow flowers dataset using API calls from Python.
+The following Python code example trains an image classification model with the PyTorch RenderedSST2 dataset using API calls from Python.
 The model is benchmarked and quantized to INT8 precision for improved inference performance.

 You can run the API example using a Jupyter notebook.
 See the [notebook setup